anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

    <figcaption></figcaption>
 </figure>

-Mechanically, installation was straightforward.
-The only part that was new to me was setting up and bleeding hydraulic road brakes.
+Mechanically, installation was straightforward, with a few caveats.

-1. Routing fully internal cables
+### Routing fully internal cables

-2. Installing hydraulic brakes
+With routing tools, magnets, and gravity, running the cable housing and hydraulic hoses was easy.
+The result is very clean, but it comes with a real serviceability penalty.
+Because the lines run through the handlebar and stem, then through the headset and into the frame, even routine front-end work can turn into a full hose-and-housing reroute.
+Changing the spacer stack, replacing headset bearings, removing the fork, or swapping the bar or stem all become much bigger jobs.

-With routing tools, magnets, and gravity, routing the cable housing and hydraulic hoses was easy.
-The result is very clean, but at the cost of serviceability.
-Because the lines run through the handlebar and stem spacers, many future changes require pulling and rerouting them, including changing stem height, servicing the headset, or replacing the handlebar.
+### Installing hydraulic brakes

 Installing hydraulic brakes was a bit more work.
 The [manual provides guidance](/files/ALIEXPRESS_ALLROAD/Disc-Series_User-Manual_V2.0_EN.pdf).